 Edit your details and click on the ‘Update Category’ button to save your changes …

-Important: Changing the category slug changes the URL of posts assigned for that category.
-This can lead to “page not found” errors when visitors click on links pointing to posts that have already been indexed by search engines.
+Changing the category slug will affect the URL of all posts assigned to that category.
+This can lead to “page not found” errors when visitors click on links pointing to posts published elsewhere.

-For this reason, it’s best to invest time into planning your categories before publishing content, and avoid changing the post category slug afterward if at all possible, especially after your posts and pages have been indexed in the search engines.
+For this reason, it’s best to invest time into planning your categories before publishing content, and avoid changing the category slug afterward if at all possible, especially after your site is established.

-In WordPress, every post must be assigned to a category.
-If you do not assign a post to a category, WordPress will automatically assign your post to “Uncategorized” …
+In WordPress, all posts must be assigned to a category.
+If you do not assign a post to a category, WordPress will assign your post to the default category “Uncategorized” …

 The default category cannot be deleted.

-Having posts attributed to the ‘Uncategorized’ category not only creates unattractive URLs, but URLs that are not very effective in terms of helping your site’s SEO (Search Engine Optimization)…
+Assigning posts to the ‘Uncategorized’ category not only creates unattractive URLs, but URLs that are not very effective in terms of helping your site’s SEO (Search Engine Optimization)…

 (Publishing posts under the ‘uncategorized’ category is not recommended)

-Instead of publishing unassigned posts as “uncategorized”, let’s make the category a little more relevant to your readers and optimized for search engines too.
+Instead of publishing unassigned posts as “uncategorized”, let’s make the category a little more meaningful to your site visitors and optimized for search engines too.

-Change both the Category Name and Category Slug to a keyword or keyword phrase that will be relevant to the main topic of your site.
-For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” in order to give your site an extra SEO boost …
+Change both the Category Name and Category Slug to a keyword or keyword phrase that will be generally relevant to the overall topic of your site.
+For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” to give your site an extra SEO boost …

-(Change ‘Uncategorized’ category to something more meaningful to your users and search engines)
+(Change ‘Uncategorized’ category to something more meaningful to your site readers and search engines)

-Now, when posts are published under the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …
+Now, when posts get published using the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …

 (SEO improved URLs)

-Note: The above site has been configured to display SEO-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
-If you need help setting up search engine-friendly URLs, see this tutorial: Changing WordPress Permalinks
+Note: The above site has been configured to display search engine-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
+To learn how to set up search engine-friendly URLs, go here: How To Change WordPress Permalinks

 WordPress Categories – Additional Information